Culture Connections Program

 Senior managers explore different perspectives in the decision-making processes in the historic Montgomery Bus Boycott and apply them to current issues in Organizational Culture.

 Advancing Organizational Culture is an ethical imperative, but it’s also a business imperative and should be at the core of a company’s business strategy.
+This discussion highlights the advantages seen for organizations that focus on culture improvements as compared to those that do not focus on cultural improvements.

 High-quality feedback is crucial for individual advancement and organizational growth.
 Talent thrives where people give and receive honest feedback.

-Gender Identity: Impact in the Workplace
+Gender and the Workplace

-Significance of Belonging
+Significance of Acceptance

 Cultivating Psychological Safety